 311 ARGUMENTATION, DISCUSSION, AND DEBATE.
 F. Theory and practice of argumentation, discussion, and debate in their various forms; the use of analysis, evidence, and informal logic.
 Prerequisite: 200 or permission of instructor.
-Mr. Nykamp.
+M_T , B{Taun} .

-312 Intercollegiate Debate.
+312 INTERCOLLEGIATE DEBATE.
 Half course.
 Intercollegiate competition in debate.
 The activity runs throughout each school year.

-325 ANCIENT AND MEDIEVAL RHETORI-CAL THEORY AND PRACTICE.
-S even years, core.
+325 ANGIENT AND MEDIEVAL RHETORI-CAL THEORY AND PRACTICE.
+F even years, core.
 The contributions of such theorists as Plato, Aristotle, Quintilian, and Augustine; the speaking of such orators as Pericles, Demosthenes, and Cicero.
 Prerequisite: 200.
-Mr. Ozinga.

 326 RENAISSANCE AND MODERN RHE-TORICAL THEORY AND PRACTICE.
-F even years, core.
+S even years, core.
 Renaissance rhetoric, the elocutionary movement, and contemporary rhetorical theory and speeches, with emphasis on such theorists as Bacon, Sheridan, and Burke; and on such speakers as Webster, Lincoln, Roosevelt, Hitler, and Churchill.
 Prerequisite: 200.
-Not offered 1968-69.